 It also comes pre-configured so you can jump straight to creating content.

-The idea is that anyone can set up their website using WordPress without needing a background in programming to customize certain features.
+The idea is that anyone can set up their WordPress websites without needing a background in programming to customize certain features.

-Additionally, the new Gutenberg update and the plethora of the best WordPress page builders out there make custom-formatting your pages easy even with no experience in web design.
+Additionally, the new Gutenberg update is more user friendly and the plethora of the best WordPress page builders out there make custom-formatting your pages easy even with no experience in web design.

 That said, this is also an area where more seasoned developers find WordPress to be limiting.